-The student should apply for a CCG by completing a paper CCG1 (the CCG1 form can be downloaded from the SFW website) and sending it to SFW.
+The student should apply for a CCG by completing a CCG1 and sending it to SFW.
 The applicant may provide an estimate of their likely childcare costs on their application form given that they are unlikely to be aware of their childcare requirements at the time of application.
 The applicant should be assessed on the basis of the estimated childcare costs provided on the CCG1.